open it

 DSPs must coordinate the release process to ensure they are prepared internally and can then support customers with changes.

-The main challenges that DSPs face during testing and release include:
+The main challenges that DSPs face during release include:

 • Hosting environment: A DSP's hosting environment will determine how compliance changes are released to customers.
 Different deployment methods are required for cloud-based solutions, applications, and on-premise software, each with its own challenges.